 Through the catheter, your provider introduces a laser fiber.
-The laser fiber emits strong energy to heat the vein.
-The heat irritates the inside of your blood vessel and causes it to close.
+The laser fiber emits gentle laser energy to irritate the vein.
+The laser irritates the inside of your blood vessel and causes it to close.
 Once the procedure is complete, your provider will apply a gradient compression stocking that is to be worn for seven days, and you will then go for a 20-minute walk.

 Finally, the team gives you instructions to follow as you heal.
-You should keep your leg elevated while resting, keep the incision clean and dry at all times, and wear compression stockings as directed.
+You should keep your leg elevated while resting, keep the area treated, clean, and dry, and wear compression stockings as directed.
 Most people can return to work and engage in their other typical activities within 24 hours.

 If you’d like to learn more about endovenous thermal ablation, call Goldman Vein Institute to request an appointment or book your visit online today.